Tornadoes leave trail of destruction across Ohio, Indiana

 BROOKVILLE, Ohio – A rapid-fire line of apparent tornadoes tore across Indiana and Ohio overnight, packed so closely together that one crossed the path carved by another.

-The storms strew debris so thick that at one point, highway crews had to use snowplows to clear an interstate.
+The storms damaged homes, blew out windows, toppled trees and left debris so thick that at one point, highway crews had to use snowplows to clear an interstate.

 At least half a dozen communities from eastern Indiana through central Ohio suffered damage, according to the National Weather Service, though authorities working through the night had reported no fatalities as of early Tuesday.
 Some 5 million people were without power early Tuesday in Ohio alone.

-The response would require a "multi-day restoration effort," utility Dayton Power & Light said in an early morning tweet.
-The company said 64,000 of its customers alone were without power.
+In Vandalia, about 10 miles (16 kilometers) directly north of Dayton, Francis Dutmers and his wife were headed for the basement and safety Monday night when the storm hit with "a very loud roar."

-The city of Dayton urged residents to conserve water after the storms cut power to water plants and pump stations.
-Multiple schools in the area were closed or had delayed starts Tuesday.
+"I just got down on all fours and covered my head with my hands," said Dutmers, who said the winds blew out windows around his house, filled rooms with storm debris, and took down most of his trees.
+But he and his wife were not injured and the house is still livable, he said.

-Towns just outside Dayton, Ohio, took some of the heaviest hits.
-The National Weather Service tweeted Monday night that a "large and dangerous tornado" hit near Trotwood, Ohio, 8 miles (12 kilometers) northwest of Dayton.
+The National Weather Service tweeted Monday night that a "large and dangerous tornado" hit near Trotwood, Ohio, eight miles (12 kilometers) northwest of Dayton.
 Several apartment buildings were damaged or destroyed.

 Just before midnight, not 40 minutes after that tornado cut through, the weather service tweeted that another one was traversing its path, churning up debris densely enough to be seen on radar.